Pin-tailed green pigeon

-The pin-tailed green pigeon (Treron apicauda) is a species of bird in the family Columbidae native to Southeast Asia.
+The pin-tailed green pigeon or pin-tailed pigeon (Treron apicauda) is a species of bird in the family Columbidae native to Southeast Asia.

 Description

 The pin-tailed green pigeon is a medium sized dove, with an average weight of 185-255 grams.
 Males are 32-36 cm and females are typically 28 cm.
 It is yellow-green overall, with darker green wing-coverts and scapulars and black outer secondaries and primaries.
 The males have a golden breast with pinkish hues.
 The central tail feathers are a bluish-gray and the undertail-coverts a chestnut color.
 The orbital ring is blue, as is the bill, with a lighter green or yellow tip.
 The legs and feet are a bright reddish-pink.
 The females are a duller yellow, with much shorter central tail feathers and dull undertail-coverts.

 The song is described as a soft whistling ku-koo, which is usually paired.
 The pin-tailed green pigeon also lets out a high pitched doo! call.
 While in flight, feathers produce a whirring sound.